-SQL 2012 - Processing hundreds of millions records can be done in less than an hour.
+SQL 2012 or higher - Processing hundreds of millions records can be done in less than an hour.

 Processing hundreds of millions of records requires a different strategy and the implementation should be different compared to smaller tables with only several millions of records.

 Say you have 800 millions of records in a table and you need to delete 200 million.
 Obviously you can use this code:

 The problem is that you are running one big transaction and the log file will grow tremendously.
 The process can take a long time.
 It also depends on the speed of your server as well.

 Convert MS Access to Web Based.
 Call us for Free Consultation at: 732-536-4765

 The solution is to use small batches and process 1 to several millions of records at the time.
 This way the log file stays small and whenever a new process starts, the new batch will reuse the same log file space and it will not grow.
 Before I used the batch process technique, in one time I had 250 GB log file when I tried to split the Address field.